m34kumar/MukeshKumar/README.md

 - 👋 Hi, I’m Mukesh Kumar- Azure Administrator.
-- 🌱 I’m currently learning  Azure DevOps and Designing Microsoft Azure Infrastructure.
+- 🌱 Currently learning  Azure DevOps and Designing Microsoft Azure Infrastructure.

 <!---
 m34kumar/m34kumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.